abmohajeri/map-assistant/README.md

-# Map Assistant
+# Map Tools

-Map Assistant is an online tool to assist with map-related tasks like geometry drawing and coordinate converter.
+Map Tools is an online tool to assist with map-related tasks like geometry drawing and coordinate converter.
 It supports multiple projections and provides an interactive experience for users to visualize and manipulate geographical data.

 ![Screenshot](images/screenshot.png)